Odion100/TasksJS/README.md

    }
 })
 ```
 In the *ServerModule* constructor function above, the `this` value is the initial instance of the *ServerModule* object.
 Every method added to the ` this ` value will be accessible when the object is loaded by a *TasksJS Client*.
 Notice that the method we created, ```Orders.find = function(arg1, arg2, callback)...```, has  3 parameters including a callback function as the last argument.
 By defualt all *ServerModule* methods will recieve a callback function as its last argument.
 Use the first parameter of the callback function to respond with an error, and the second parameter to send a success response.
-Note: *ServerModule* methods can be configured to work with synchronous return values instead of asynchronous callbacks.
+Note: *ServerModule* methods can be configured to work with synchronous return values instead of asynchronous callbacks (read more about Service configuration [here](https://github.com/Odion100/TasksJS/blob/tasksjs2.0/API.md#apploadserviceurl)).

 ## Service.startService(options)